 We all want our kids to thrive and to know that the foods and nutrients we are feeding them are really sustaining them.

-According to the USDA new Dietary Guidelines; Fries and chips are the only vegetable sources, processed potatoes and corn respectively to make the top 25 foods/calories list that contributes to an average kids’ daily diet in the US.
-And fruit juice is the only fruit on that top 25 list.
+According to the USDA new Dietary Guidelines; Fries and chips are the only vegetable sources, processed potatoes and corn respectively, to make the top 25 foods/calories list that contributes to an average kids’ daily diet in the US.
+And fruit juice is the only fruit on that top 25 list as well.

 For example, fats; A child burns more than an adult pound for pound and needs more, correct fats for neurological development, energy and to absorb vitamins from the gut.

-Compared to an adult a young child may spend three times as much of their Resting Energy Expenditure (REE) feeding their brain and for this needs increased energy (which just means calories) in the form of mostly carbohydrates.
-But better types in better amounts!
+Compared to an adult a young child may spend three times as much of their Resting Energy Expenditure (REE) feeding their brain and for this, needs increased energy (which just means calories) in the form of mostly carbohydrates.
+But from better types in better amounts!

 Kids in Sports